Payroll in New Zealand

 There are currently 27 KiwiSaver providers and your employee can choose to belong to any one of those 27 schemes.
 They can also change scheme at any time.

-- Make the correct deductions from their pay and file the information about these deductions with the IRD within two days of their payday once payday filing becomes compulsory on 1 April 2019 (previously it’s been by the 20th of the month).
+- Make the correct deductions from their pay and file the information about these deductions with the IRD within two business days of their payday.

 These deductions always include PAYE.
 They may also include deductions for: